All Episodes

 And what they attempt to do with this is to get people shut up.

-Uh it is it is nothing more than political correctness.
+It is nothing more than political correctness.

 He just attacked Buchanan for being mean.

-Yeah, this is just uh unfortunate.
+This is just unfortunate.

-It uh debate here is just too mean-spirited.
+The debate here is just too mean-spirited.

-Whereas you know, P you have to back off what you say about minorities in this country.
+Whereas, you know, P, you have to back off what you say about minorities in this country.

-You you just you can't tell truth.
+You can't tell truth.

 You can't criticize an actor who has Parkinson's disease when he tells lies in a television commercial.

-Can't do that without people coming out trying to destroy you.
+You can't do that without people coming out trying to destroy you.

-Uh and you know, victims, minorities, what have you.
+And, you know, victims, minorities, what have you.

 This group of illegal immigrants is always going to be looked at that way.

-You know that the proponents of this bill, in fact, are acting like we ought to apologize to them.
+You know that the proponents of this bill, in fact, are acting like we ought to apologize to them because their illegal is because of our law.

 They've done nothing wrong.